SebastianGraban/CMAP/README.md

 The dataset can also have an additional column after the beam attenuation coefficients containing a chlorophyll-a measurement taken at the same time as the beam attenuation.
-If this column is included then the `true-chl` argument should be added when running the script.
+If this column is included then the `--true-chl` argument should be added when running the script.
 This will allow the script to produce figures showing the results of the model against the chlorophyll-a values provided.